UKHomeOffice/modern-slavery-data-service/README.md

 npm run dev
 ```

 Currently running this command will ONLY insert the `testData` variable found in `/modern-slavery-data-service/test.js` into your database.
+Then subsequently try to read the same data that was inserted.
+This file is an example implementation of the read / write functionality offered by the service.